JiaLei123/AndTestApp/README.md

 Structure
 ------------------------
-There is only one mainactive, but each chapter has one package to include all example for it. the it can to change the manifests to let the app to show which example
+There is only one **MainActivity**, but each chapter has one package to include all example Activity for it. the it can to change the manifests to let the app to show which example

 >**Note**